| Title: | Gaussian Process Classification as Described in Bachoc et al. (2020) |

 no other argument for this method |

-Updated gpcm
+Updated gpcm object.

 Morgane MENZ, Céline HELBERT, Victor PICHENY, François BACHOC.
 Contributors: Naoual SERRAJI.